swiftlang/swift-evolution/proposals/0085-package-manager-command-name.md

 ## Impact on existing packages

-This has no impact of the existing packages themselves, but does have impact on any software which invokes the `swift build` flags which are moving to be subcommands of `swift package`.
+This has no impact on the existing packages themselves, but does have impact on any software which invokes the `swift build` flags which are moving to be subcommands of `swift package`.
 There will be a transitionary period where both old and new syntax is accepted, but any software invoking this functionality